-Using the System Overview check that when you Halt one of the Real Servers the connections are redirected to the other server in the cluster.
+1) Using the System Overview check that when you Halt one of the Real Servers the connections are redirected to the other server in the cluster.

-Remove the network cable from one of the web servers or stop the web service/process, wait a few seconds (for the load balancer to detect the change) and then refresh the browsers on both clients.
+2) Remove the network cable from one of the web servers or stop the web service/process, wait a few seconds (for the load balancer to detect the change) and then refresh the browsers on both clients.
 They should now both switch to the same server (since one has been removed from the load balancing list).
+Also check that the server is shown red (down) in the system overview.

-Replace the network cable, wait a few seconds and then refresh the browsers again.
+3) Replace the network cable, wait a few seconds and then refresh the browsers again.
 After a few refreshes they should again show different web servers.
+Also check that the server is shown green (up) in the system overview.